 Disease and laboratory networks

 ECDC Disease Programmes coordinate operational disease networks.
-As part of these networks, ECDC supports several sub-networks or consortia of public health microbiology laboratories in EU Member States, to enhance capabilities and strengthen capacity for pathogen detection, characterisation and surveillance of specific diseases and antimicrobial resistance.
-These sub-networks of public health microbiology laboratories contribute and support with essential information to integrate epidemiological and microbiological surveillance of the EU notifiable communicable diseases listed in Decision 1082/2013/EU on serious cross-border threats to health.
+As part of these networks, ECDC supports several sub-networks or consortia of public health microbiology laboratories in EU/EEA countries, to enhance capabilities and strengthen capacity for pathogen detection, characterisation and surveillance of specific diseases and antimicrobial resistance.
+These sub-networks of public health microbiology laboratories contribute and support with essential information to integrate epidemiological and microbiological surveillance of the EU notifiable communicable diseases listed under Regulation (EU) 2022/2371 on serious cross-border threats to health.

 Some ECDC Disease Programmes operate a single laboratory subnetwork embracing a single or multiple pathogens, while others run several subnetworks.
-ECDC coordinates the disease network activities with the support of a coordination committee consisting of representatives from the EU Member States.
+ECDC coordinates the disease network activities with the support of a coordination committee consisting of representatives from the EU/EEA countries.
 The variation in scope and organisation of the outsourced microbiology support activities reflect the diagnostic complexity and diverse surveillance or epidemic preparedness needs for the various pathogens.

 Antimicrobial resistance and healthcare-associated infections